AgenticSCR: An Autonomous Agentic Secure Code Review for Immature Vulnerabilities Detection: Conclusion

 \section{Conclusion}

-In this paper, we present \textsc{AgenticSCR}, an agentic AI secure code review framework, targeting immature vulnerabilities in newly changed code within a CLI environment. \textsc{AgenticSCR} leverages augmented information in an agentic architecture, where subagents autonomously access repository-level context while consulting a security-focused semantic memories to detect issues (via SAST rules) and validate comments (via a CWE tree).
-Our results confirm that \textsc{AgenticSCR} can generate the highest number of comments (17.5\%) that are correctly localized and relevant with a valid vulnerability type, while generating 2-5 times fewer comments when compared to the static LLM, SAST tools.
-These findings lead us to conclude that augmenting agentic AI with security-focused semantic memories can strengthen its performance in detecting immature vulnerabilities at the pre-commit stage, thereby supporting security shift-left by enabling earlier vulnerability detection during the software development lifecycle.
+We present \textsc{AgenticSCR}, an agentic secure code review support framework that assists human reviewers by surfacing candidate \emph{immature vulnerabilities} in early-stage code changes. \textsc{AgenticSCR} augments an agentic architecture with security-focused semantic memory, enabling subagents to autonomously access repository-level context while consulting SAST rules for detection and a CWE Tree for comment validation.
+Our results show that \textsc{AgenticSCR} achieves the highest rate of correctly localized, relevant, and well-typed vulnerability comments (17.5\%), while generating 2--5$\times$ fewer comments than multi-agent reviewers, static LLMs, and SAST tools.
+Moreover, 54\% of generated comments were deemed by Product Security Engineers as worthy of developer attention—not confirmed vulnerabilities—with 27.3\% of escalated comments already addressed by developers.
+These findings suggest that augmenting agentic AI with security-focused semantic memory can improve early-stage vulnerability detection, supporting shift-left security practices, while highlighting the remaining challenges in reliable localization, detection, and explanation of immature vulnerabilities.